 Is the Starter account a managed or shared account?

-How much storage does the Starter come with?
+How much data bandwidth does the Starter have?

-Does HostPapa include a domain name with the Starter package?
+Is there a free domain name included with the Starter account?

 Can I install WordPress with a one-click installation in the Starter package?